-The Google Pixel 4a is finally here, offering another affordable entry point into Google’s smartphone ecosystem.
-Much like last year’s Pixel 3a, this latest model isn’t attempting to win over the performance-enthusiast crowd.
+The Google Pixel 4a is here, offering another affordable entry point into Google’s smartphone ecosystem.
+Much like 2019’s Pixel 3a, this latest model isn’t attempting to win over the performance-enthusiast crowd.
 Instead, the Pixel 4a offers just enough of everything you need in a comprehensive, reliable smartphone package.

-> At least that’s the theory.
+At least that’s the theory.
 However, the Google Pixel 4a’s Qualcomm Snapdragon 730G chipset and 6GB RAM looks rather anemic next to the similarly priced OnePlus Nord, with its 5G-enabled Snapdragon 765G and up to 12GB of RAM.
 Even more so when compared to the £399 (~$519) powerhouse Poco F2 Pro and its flagship-tier Snapdragon 865 processor.

 Is the Google Pixel 4a powerful enough for a budget phone in 2021?
 Or is Google lagging behind with slow hardware?
 Let’s find out with some Pixel 4a benchmark testing.